nuxt-modules/tailwindcss/docs/content/en/setup.md

 - `./assets/css/tailwind.css`
 - `./tailwind.config.js`

-If they don't exists, the module will inject a basic configuration for each one so you don't have to create these files.
+If they don't exist, the module will inject a basic configuration for each one so you don't have to create these files.

 <alert type="info">